 Pope John-Paul II Catechese Tradendae, 1979

-Preparing young people to make a positive impact on the world is something taken very seriously at St. Joseph Elementary School.
+Preparing your child to make a positive impact on the world is something we take very seriously at St. Joseph Catholic School.
 Accordingly, every effort is made to participate in events and interact with the community outside our doors in order to foster a sense of giving, responsibility and civic pride.
 Our good intentions are only amplified by practicing good works.

 These are only some of the ways we work to be ‘out there’ and behind the scenes of our community, hopefully teaching our students and that by giving of their God-given gifts and talents they are improving both the world and themselves.

-Spiritual growth doesn’t happen by accident.
-It is something that must be worked at each and every day.
-Here at St. Joseph Elementary School we recognize the importance, and necessity of working our Faith into the daily life of our school.
+Spiritual growth does not happen by accident.
+It is something that must be worked at each day.
+At St. Joseph School we recognize the importance, and necessity, of working our Faith into the daily life of our school.

-Making the Father, Son and Holy Spirit a part of our lives, and the lives of students each day, is one of the most important jobs we have at St. Joseph Elementary School.
+Making the Father, Son and Holy Spirit a part of our lives, and the lives of students each day, is one of the most important jobs we have at St. Joseph Catholic School.

 Some of the most delightful moments in the life of the Church happens when parents bring their children to the church for Baptism.
 Having completed their Baptismal preparation, and accompanied by their families and friends, the parents of the child formally requests that their child be baptized.
 The Church joyfully accedes to this request.
 However the Church wants the parents to make a promise that they would bring up this child in the practice of the faith.
 This promise is so important that the Church wants the godparents also to help the parents in their duty as Christian parents.
 After all the Church expects everyone to understand that Baptism is the first step in a long journey.
 The child must be in a position to receive the other Sacraments also in due time.
 For this to happen education in faith, both by word and example is vital.
 That is why the Church elicits this promise from both the parents and the godparents and reminds them of their serious responsibility.